microsoft/SciStanPy/README.md

 Welcome to SciStanPy, a Python framework that makes Bayesian statistical modeling accessible to scientists and researchers.
 This page covers installation only.
 For comprehensive documentation, see the [documentation](https://microsoft.github.io/scistanpy/).
 For worked examples, take a look at the `examples` subfolder of this repository.
 A static version of these examples can also be found in the documentation [here](https://microsoft.github.io/scistanpy/examples).

+**NOTE**: This is an Alpha release!
+Please:
+1. Open issues for all encountered issues
+2. Provide feedback!
+What works well?
+What can be improved?

+Best efforts will be made to preserve the existing API structure, but it may change as feedback arrives.

 # Installation
 To start, clone SciStanPy from GitHub: